Rohit-10-10/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Start program.
+step 1 - Start program.

-2. Import the required packages and print the present data.
+step 2 -  Import the required packages and print the present data.

-3. Print the placement data and salary data.
+step 3 -  Print the placement data and salary data.

-4. Find the null and duplicate values.
+step 4 -  Find the null and duplicate values.

-5. Using logistic regression find the predicted values of accuracy , confusion matrices.
+step 5 -  Using logistic regression find the predicted values of accuracy , confusion matrices.

-6. Display the results.
+step 6 -  Display the results.

-7.End program.
+step 7 -  End program.

 ## Program: